 For toddlers and little ones: Shanghai wins.

-Smooth metros, stroller-friendly streets, kid-focused attractions like Disneyland and the Aquarium—it just makes daily logistics easier and keeps parents sane.
+Smooth metros, stroller-friendly streets, and kid-focused attractions like Disneyland and the Aquarium—it just makes daily logistics easier and keeps parents sane.

 For school-age kids and story-lovers: Beijing is pure magic.